 The BHI is an integral part of TQEH campus, and all research departments have strong links to the clinical divisions within the hospital.
-The Institute has strong teaching and research affiliations with the University of Adelaide and the University of South Australia, enabling it to provide a dynamic environment for research and research training.
+The BHI has strong teaching and research affiliations with The University of Adelaide and the University of South Australia, enabling it to provide a dynamic environment for research and research training.
 In particular, the University of Adelaide academic Disciplines of Surgery, Medicine and Psychiatry are integrated within clinical divisions at TQEH and have strong research programmes.
 The University of Adelaide also has a strong administrative presence at TQEH.
 The BHI has strengthened its link to UniSA in recent years, with a UniSA Pharmacy department, the Therapeutics Research Centre, now based at TQEH.

 The BHI has developed a strong strategic partnership with the SAHMRI in the west end of Adelaide through a jointly funded cancer grant.

 Funding of research projects at The Institute is obtained from a variety of sources, including category 1 grants and category 1 fellowships.
 There are also other smaller granting schemes which have been awarded to BHI researchers.
 The Hospital Research Foundation Group has supported BHI researchers via Program, project and equipment grants, Early Career and Mid Career Researcher Fellowships and student scholarships for many years.
 The TQEH Research Secretariat collects data for an annual audit which details funding sources and publication records of each research department.